How to Read a Hospital Monitor and Interpret Key Parameters

 Why does the monitor alarm keep sounding?

 Monitors sound alarms for many reasons.
 Sometimes, you move or a sensor slips.
 Other times, your numbers change.
 Always check with your nurse if you hear an alarm or feel unsure.
+For detailed alarm troubleshooting, see our guide on false alarms on patient monitors.

 How do MedLinket's disposable SpO₂ sensors help patients?